mephistopheles-8/basicweb-rust-experiments/README.md

-# Basic
+# Tags

-This is a starter project with a basic named record.
-Should be a useful starting point for most subsystems.
+This is a starter project with a basic tags system.